 To produce the chronology for HZM19 we test and compare different methods integrating varve counts with radiometric measurements using Bayesian age-depth modelling.
 The advantage of any modelling approach is that all possible calendar ages of calibrated radiocarbon dates and their probability density functions (PDFs) will be tested by using a repeated random sampling method (Blaauw, 2010; Telford et al., 2004).
-In addition, using the Bayes theorem allows to incorporate information of the accumulation history known prior to modelling.
-Thus, calendar ages, which are monotonic with depth and with positive accumulation rates in yr cm-1 (in sedimentological terms, accumulation rates as they are used for Bayesian age-depth modelling are equivalent to "sedimentation rates", as corroborated by the units used) are calculated (Lacourse and Gajewski, 2020; Trachsel and Telford, 2017).
+In addition, using the Bayes theorem allows for the incorporation of information about the accumulation history known prior to modelling.
+Thus, calendar ages, which are monotonic with depth and have positive accumulation rates (in yr cm-1; in sedimentological terms, accumulation rates as they are used for Bayesian age-depth modelling are equivalent to "sedimentation rates", as corroborated by the units used), are calculated (Lacourse and Gajewski, 2020; Trachsel and Telford, 2017).
 This is different and an advantage if compared to the "CLassical Age-depth Modelling" carried out by CLAM (Blaauw, 2010).

-Currently established programs that use Bayesian statistics are Oxcal (Bronk Ramsey, 2008), BChron (Haslett and Parnell, 2008) and Bacon (Blaauw and Christen, 2011), all of which differ in terms of parameter settings and handling of outliers.
-In this study, we focus on varve-counting integration methods using Bacon (rBacon version 2.5.7; Blaauw et al., 2021; Blaauw and Christen, 2011) for the R programming language (version 4.1.1; R Core Team, 2021), as it is one of the most often used software package in paleo studies and provides many different ways for implementing additional information.
-Bacon uses a Markov Chain Monte Carlo (MCMC) sampling strategy to model the accumulation history piecewise using a gamma autoregressive semi-parametric model (Blaauw and Christen, 2011).
+Currently established programs that use Bayesian statistics are OxCal (Bronk Ramsey, 2008), BChron (Haslett and Parnell, 2008), and Bacon (Blaauw and Christen, 2011), all of which differ in terms of parameter settings and handling of outliers.
+In this study, we focus on varve-counting integration methods using Bacon (rBacon version 2.5.7; Blaauw et al., 2021; Blaauw and Christen, 2011) for the R programming language (version 4.1.1; R Core Team, 2021), as it is one of the most often used software packages in paleo studies and provides many different ways for implementing additional information.
+Bacon uses a Markov chain Monte Carlo (MCMC) sampling strategy to model the accumulation history piecewise using a gamma autoregressive semiparametric model (Blaauw and Christen, 2011).
 The accumulation rate of each segment depends on the accumulation rate of the previous segment.
-Dates are treated using a student's t-distribution.
+Dates are treated using a Student's t distribution.
 Although Bacon provides default values, the accumulation rate is controlled by two adjustable prior distributions (prior model), the accumulation rate as a gamma distribution and the memory, which describes the dependence of accumulation rates between neighbouring depths as a beta distribution.
-Both latter parameters are defined by a shape and a strength prior, respectively, in addition to a mean prior.
-Furthermore, we make use of the number of segments (thick-parameter) recommended by Bacon.
-The program also allows to incorporate information about hiati and slump events in the profile.
+Both of the latter parameters are defined by a shape and a strength prior, respectively, in addition to a mean prior.
+Furthermore, we make use of the number of segments (thick parameter) recommended by Bacon.
+The program also allows for the incorporation of information about hiatus and slump events in the profile.